santoshkumar1511/Smitch-bulb/README.md

 ---

-## Controlling the Bulb Using Termux
+## Controlling the Bulb Using Termux(Only work With white light bulb)

 ### Adjust Brightness
 To adjust the brightness of the bulb, use the following command in Termux: